JSohn-1/spigotstockmarket/README.md

 # spigotstockmarket
-A spigot plugin that uses real time stock prices and allows players to trade stocks with the server and receive dividends Currently a work in progress
-Requires finnhub-python, panda, and pyyaml installed via pip
+**Spigot Stock Market** is a Minecraft plugin that uses the Finnhub API to display current stock prices, changes and dividends.

+# Files

+All files must be placed in the plugins folder on your server.
+All files are required

+# Requirements

+You must have a Finnhub API key

+The following must be installed on the system running the Minecraft Server:
+-python 3
+-pip
+-pyyaml
+-finnhub-python